 Origin and provenance of the TTM

-Traditional Tibetan medicine, known as Sowa Rigpa, the "science of healing", is one of the three major natural healing traditions in Asia alongside traditional Chinese medicine and Indian Ayurveda.
-Its roots are believed to go back around 8,000 years.
+Traditional Tibetan Medicine, called Sowa Rigpa, the “science of healing”, is one of the three great naturopathic traditions in Asia, alongside traditional Chinese medicine and Indian Ayurveda.
+Its roots are believed to be around 8.go back 000 years.
 Yogis living in seclusion in nature discovered the healing properties of certain plants by observing the behavior of animals, which instinctively used healing plants to treat injuries.
-Further insights into the healing effects of certain foods, thermal water and other natural resources as well as the positive effects of external therapies form a wealth of knowledge that has been preserved and passed on by ancient healers.
-In the 12th century, Yuthok Yonten Gonpo the Younger completed his clinical studies on Gyud Zhi, the Four Tantras of Medicine.
-To this day, this form of the Four Tantras forms the basis of Tibetan medicine, which is widespread in Tibet, India, Nepal, Bhutan, Ladakh and Mongolia, as well as parts of Russia.
+Further findings on the healing effects of certain foods, thermal water and other natural resources as well as the positive effects of external therapies combine to form a treasure trove of knowledge that has been preserved and passed on by ancient healers.
+In the 12th In the 19th century, Yuthok Yonten Gonpo the Younger completed his clinical studies of Gyud Zhi, the Four Tantras of Medicine.
+This form of the Four Tantras continues to form the basis of Tibetan medicine today, which is widely used in Tibet, India, Nepal, Bhutan, Ladakh and Mongolia, as well as parts of Russia.

 The intention here is to combine spiritual practice and therapeutic work.
-Traditional Tibetan medicine is extremely complex in terms of its overall structure and methodology.
-Emphasis is placed on a holistic approach to maintaining or achieving both mental and physical health.
-The TTM combines the wisdom of various healing systems: Indian Ayurveda, Chinese medicine, Persian Unani medicine and the ancient knowledge of Mongolian shamanic Bon medicine.
-It is thus a very complex and extensive method of maintaining health and treating disease.
+Traditional Tibetan Medicine is very complex in terms of its overall structure and methodology.
+The focus is on a holistic approach to maintaining or achieving both mental and physical health.
+The TTM combines the wisdom of various healing systems: Indian Ayurveda, Chinese medicine, Persian Unani medicine and the ancient knowledge of Mongolian shamanic medicine.
+It is therefore a very complex and extensive method for maintaining health and treating diseases.

 The cosmology in Tibetan therapy

-What are the different treatment methods in the TTM?
+What different treatment methods are there in TTM?

-Traditional Tibetan medicine is therefore a naturopathic treatment method that has collected and completed knowledge from various traditions and practices and whose intention is to create an inner balance in the human being.
+Traditional Tibetan Medicine represents a naturopathic treatment method that has collected and completed the knowledge from various traditions and practices and whose intention is to create an inner balance in people.

-Contact our author, professional for everything to do with relaxation ♥
+Contact our author, professional for everything related to relaxation ♥

 Karin Savignano